Arpitha460/smart-irrigation-awh/README.md

 Team of student innovators passionate about smart agriculture and sustainability.

 ## Installation (Coming Soon)

 This repo will include setup steps for hardware, software and app integration.

 ## License

+This project is licienced under the MIT License.

 ## Contributing